eBay/flutter_glove_box/packages/golden_toolkit/README.md

 ```

 This will indicate that goldens are an expected test tag.
 All tests that use `testGoldens()` will automatically be given this tag.
-This allows you to easily target golden tests from the commandline.
+This allows you to easily target golden tests from the command-line.

 #### Configure VS Code